mayetapia/Scientific-Production-UG/README.md

 ![mysql](https://user-images.githubusercontent.com/43136359/47915641-c9b64000-dea3-11e8-820f-69af18459cb1.JPG)

 ## Mapping Datasets
-We created two projects in Open Refine.
-We called the first one "Union" and the second one "Ranking2017".
 For modeling the datasets into triples, we used the RDF extension from Open Refine.
-With Spar Ontology was possible mapping the first one project but the second one we did not found class and properties for respresentation of area of study, discipline of area of study and quartile.
+The RDF extension admits the reference of each component of the ontology to each column of data to be able to generate triplets.
+Some ontologies from the SPAR Ontology Network and other terms from well-known vocabularies were used to made the schema.

 ## Transforming to RDF
-Open Refine allows exporting a file in RDF/XML or RDF Turtle format.
-We chose the last one as it is a format accessible to read for humans as it is showed in the next figure.
+Once the mapping of the data finished, that is when the columns of the table were related to its corresponding ontology term creating a schema, we proceeded to export an RDF file.
 ![turtle](https://user-images.githubusercontent.com/43136359/48069005-955cbf80-e1d4-11e8-8c17-663def94ef76.JPG)
 ## Publishing RDF
 For publishing the RDF, we employed the triple database [OpenLink Virtuoso](https://virtuoso.openlinksw.com/).
 The URI to access our endpoint to do any query to our data is http://sandbox.linkeddata.es/sparql, and the graph URI is http://sandbox.linkeddata.es/graph/mariela3.